flatironinstitute/disBatch/Readme.md

     -s localhost:7,otherhost:3

-This allows execution via ssh (or directly on `localhost`) without the need for a resource management system.
+This allows execution directly on your `localhost` and via ssh for remote hosts without the need for a resource management system.
-In this example, disBatch is told it can use seven CPUs on localhost and three on otherhost.
-Assuming the default mapping of one task to one CPU applies in this example, seven tasks could be in progress at any given time on localhost, and three on otherhost.
+In this example, disBatch is told it can use seven CPUs on your local host and three on `otherhost`.
+Assuming the default mapping of one task to one CPU applies in this example, seven tasks could be in progress at any given time on `localhost`, and three on `otherhost`.
+Note that `localhost` is an actual name you can use to refer to the machine on which you are currently working. `otherhost` is fictious.
 Hosts used via ssh must be set up to allow ssh to work without a password.

 Depending on your execution environment, the ability of disBatch to determine the location of itself and kvsstcp may be disrupted.
 If you get errors about not finding disBatch or kvsstcp, you may need to hard-code the paths for your setup into the disBatch.py script.